Add a no-auth app to Access Gateway

 xxx.xxx.xxx.xxx noauth.okta.comto the local hosts file where

 xxx.xxx.xxx.xxxis the IP address of the machine that hosts Access Gateway.

 When testing, note that the address bar changes the Header Local URL to the Public Domain URL (in this example, https://noauth-okta.com).

-Test the No-auth Application
+Execute the Application

 - Add or review application settings.
 For more details see Application Settings.

 - Add application behaviors.
 For details and examples of behaviors seeAdminister Behaviors

 - Add fine grained policy to further protect resources.

 An overview of user policy can be found in Application Policy User Overview.

 For details and examples of policy see Administration User Policy Guide.